We live in uncertain times, both in terms of the economic and technology transitions that are underway. I offer two rules that I use to navigate by.

 Life is in the transitions as much as in the terms connected; often, indeed, it seems to be there more emphatically, as if our spurts and sallies forward were the real firing-line of the battle, were like the thin line of flame advancing across the dry autumnal field which the farmer proceeds to burn.
 In this line we live prospectively as well as retrospectively.
 It is ‘of’ the past, inasmuch as it comes expressly as the past’s continuation; it is ‘of’ the future in so far as the future, when it comes, will have continued it.

 We live in uncertain times, both in terms of the economic and technology transitions that are underway.
-I guess I am guided by two rules of thumb when I find myself in turbulent situations:
+I am guided by two rules of thumb when I find myself in turbulent situations:

-- “It may looks like a crisis but it’s only the end of an illusion.”
+- “It may look like a crisis but it’s only the end of an illusion.”
 Gerald Weinberg in Secrets of Consulting

 - “Innovation requires us to systematically identify changes that have already occurred but whose full effects have not yet been felt, and then to look at them as opportunities.
 It also requires existing companies to abandon rather than defend yesterday.”
 Peter Drucker in Innovation and Entrepreneurship